isomerpages/moe-alexandrapri/_curriculum/Science.md

 In 2016, ALPS participated in the Food for the Heart Clean Plate Campaign for the first time and came in fourth in a field of 35 participating schools.
 The result speaks well of the value embedded in our students.

 ![](/images/SCN.png)

+**(C)    Design Thinking in Science**

+ALPS Toymaker Programme

+The ALPS Toymaker Programme provides an opportunity for students to apply Design Thinking principles in creating their toys, especially prototyping.
+The event is opened to all ALPS students who are encouraged to submit their creations.
+These are then shortlisted and judged using a set of criteria based on the Sony Creative Science Award.
+Winners will have their creation submitted for the Sony Creative Science Award.
+Certificates are given out to participants.